ais1175/Fivem-script-lisence-system/README.md

 A FiveM script licensing system, make your script secure by our new system!

-First of all, thanks for your support and for checking-out our new release, to get any support or help about it, join our Discord server -> https://discord.gg/Vfu9qHaryp

 **Features**:
 - Working by Own license, IP, and resource name type.